kykrueger/openbis/integration-tests/readme.txt

 Exact reason of an error can be checked by reading standard output or playground/all_err_log.txt.
 Launching run.sh again will redo the tests without rebuilding or reinstaling anything.
 To reinstall everything without rebuilding binaries, delete playground directory.
-If you want to starting tests from the scratch, run ant with 'clean' target before.
+If you want to starting tests from the scratch, launch run.sh with --force-rebuild option.